codingbondam/p6e/how-to.md

 |--- | --- |
 | Missed null check on input | 3
 | Missed input validation | 1
+| Edge cases in input that need special handling in logic are missed | 1
 | Redefined the same variable name i, j | 1
 | Return statement missing | 1
 | Return type on signature doesn't match the type of returned object | 1
 | Hardcoded 0 or input.length in recursive methods | 1
 | Not assigning returned values in recursive calls | 1
+| Bitwise operators return a new value, they are not in place operations | 2
 | Did not handle key exists case when updating a hash map | 1
-| Bitwise operators return a new value, they are not in place operations | 2
 | When you are treating int as unsigned int using > 0 is error prone | 2
 | In Java `^` does not mean raising to the power of, it means ... | 1
+| Missed adding bootstrap, base case data to output | 1